Central Air Conditioners

 Seasonal Energy Efficiency Ratio, or SEER, applies to the average cooling efficiency of the equipment at 82 degrees F outdoors at different humidity levels with the equipment turning on and off.
 Energy Efficiency Ratio, or EER, applies to the efficiency of the air conditioner running at 95 degrees F outdoors and 50% humidity, which is a more realistic indicator for how the unit performs on the hottest days that they are used most.

 The Air-Conditioning, Heating & Refrigeration Institute (AHRI) develops heating and cooling equipment standards, testing methodology, and certification requirements to determine performance ratings.
 The performance rating of an air conditioner is impacted by the outdoor condenser as well as both the indoor evaporator and air handler/furnace.
-In order for an air conditioner to achieve a specific performance rating, all three components must be a match within the AHRI directory.
+In order for an air conditioning system to achieve a specific performance rating, all components stated on the AHRI certificate must be installed.

 Maybe.
-Since the performance rating of an air conditioner is affected by the indoor air handler/furnace (see above), it may be necessary to upgrade the existing furnace in order to achieve the required central air conditioner performance ratings (15 SEER and 12 EER).
-Consult your contractor to determine if your new central air conditioner can be matched with the existing furnace and achieve the required SEER and EER ratings.
+Since the performance rating of an air conditioner may be affected by the indoor air handler/furnace (see above), it may be necessary to upgrade the existing furnace in order to achieve the required central air conditioner performance ratings (12 EER).

 NW Natural residential customers may be eligible for an additional central air conditioner incentive when combined with a gas furnace replacement.
 Be sure to check the NW Natural website for current promotions.